Zencrack Support

 ISV zentechint

 When issuing license files we ALWAYS include port 2764 on the HOST line and NEVER include a port number on the ISV line.
-The system then assigns a port for the zentechint component.
+The system then assigns a port for the zentechint ISV server component.
 To include a specific port for the zentechint component of the server on the ISV line the license file may be edited and a port= option added.
-For example to ensure that port 49600 is always used:
+For example, to ensure that port 49600 is always used:

 ISV zentechint port=49600